agsutter/intro-to-programming/chapter_06_arrays/example4.md

 arr.index[5]
 ```
 => error message
-This example gives an error message because this method is used find the index equal to the given argument, not array elements (which use '[]' as opposed to '()' ).
+This example gives an error message because this method is used find the index equal to the given argument, not array element at a given index (which use '[]' as opposed to '()' ).

 ```
 arr[5]